-Budding is the mode of asexual reproduction, wherein a new plant is developed from an outgrowth plant, called a bud.
+Budding is the mode of asexual reproduction wherein a new plant is developed from an outgrowth known as the bud.
 A bud is generally formed due to cell division at one particular site.

 It is any form of asexual reproduction occurring in plants, in which new plants are produced from the vegetative parts of the plants, i.e. roots, stems or buds.
 Vegetative propagation in plants can occur both by naturally or also can be artificially induced by horticulturists.

 The most common techniques of vegetative propagation are:

 Stems – Runners are the stems which usually grow in a horizontal form above the ground.
 They have the nodes where the buds are formed.
 These buds usually grow into a new plant.

 Roots – A new plant is developed from around, inflamed, modified roots called tubers.
 Example: Sweet Potato